c30net/change-css-variable-value-with-javascript/README.md

-This is a little file with capability to manipulate css variable iwth javascript
+This is a little file with capability to manipulate css variable with javascript